jawah/niquests/docs/user/advanced.rst

 Example: Specific SSL Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Requests team has made a specific choice to use whatever SSL version is default in the underlying library (`urllib3`_).
+The Niquests team has made a specific choice to use whatever SSL version is default in the underlying library (`urllib3.future`_).
 Normally this is fine, but from time to time, you might find yourself needing to connect to a service-endpoint that uses a version that isn't compatible with the default.

-You can use Transport Adapters for this by taking most of the existing implementation of HTTPAdapter, and adding a parameter *ssl_version* that gets passed-through to `urllib3`.
+You can use Transport Adapters for this by taking most of the existing implementation of HTTPAdapter, and adding a parameter *ssl_version* that gets passed-through to `urllib3.future`.
 We'll make a Transport Adapter that instructs the library to use SSLv3::

     import ssl